cindyjialiu/rps-Csharp/README.md

 - C#, as a completed new language, I spent 80% of my time on learning C#, understand syntax, work out the types and how to write the methods.
 Also I've found the documentation and the online resource is not very clear, every time I googled some simple question, the solution came up seems daunting.
 Compare with the learning experience of Ruby and JavaScript, C# is definitely takes a lot more time to understand and implement the code.
 It was very difficult to understand the examples without understanding the syntax.

 ## What I have done
-- MVP - Take one random computer player and one tactical computer, play 3 rounds of the game and show the game result.
+- MVP - Create a console application and take one random computer player and one tactical computer, play 3 rounds of the game and show the game result.

 ## What I haven't completed
+- Created a console application
 - Human player option has been completed
 - Choose the type of the players

+## Retro
+I feel like the whole process was not very productive due to setting up the environment and work out how to connect the tests and the basics of C#.
+It would be better if I could pair with someone knows more about C#.
+The whole process will be a lot more productive.

 ## Setup
 ```bash